Skip to main content

 What About Champion Pool Variety?

-Most players don’t have a single main—they have a pool.
+Most players don’t have a single main.
+They have a pool.
 This is where personality becomes nuanced.
-Your pool reveals the range of your personality:
+Your pool reflects the range of your personality:

 • Narrow Pool: High conscientiousness, preference for mastery